Featured Piano Score

 Come, Thou Long-Expected Jesus with O Come, O Come, Emmanuel

 A haunting and easy-to-prepare piano medley of hymn tunes JEFFERSON and VENI EMMANUEL.

 Charles Wesley, an itinerant preacher and the “Bard of Methodism,” penned the Advent hymn text Come, Thou Long-Expected Jesus and first published it in his Hymns for the Nativity of our Lord (1744).
 Like most of the 5000+ hymns Wesley wrote, Come, Thou Long-Expected Jesus references Scripture passages in nearly every phrase and this hymn text also neatly combines both meanings of Advent – the preparation for Christmas and the preparation for Christ’s second coming.

-Wesley’s text is normally paired with one of two tunes, Stuttgart or Hyfrydol, but in my piano arrangement I chose a lesser-used tune for Come, Thou Long-Expected Jesus – Jefferson – a folk tune with roots in the early American singing schools that used shaped notes to teach rural people to read music.
-I matched up earthy and rustic Jefferson with the more ethereal and elegant Advent hymn O Come, O Come, Emmanuel for a “shabby chic” easy piano arrangement that evokes a feeling of longing perfect for the Advent season.
+Wesley’s text is normally paired with one of two tunes, STUTTGART or HYFRYDOL, but in my piano arrangement I chose a lesser-used tune for Come, Thou Long-Expected Jesus – JEFFERSON – a folk tune with roots in the early American singing schools that used shaped notes to teach rural people to read music.
+I matched up this earthy and rustic melody with the more ethereal and elegant Advent hymn O Come, O Come, Emmanuel for a “shabby chic” easy piano arrangement that evokes a feeling of longing perfect for the Advent season.
 Enjoy!